Vaccines: The Myths and the Facts

 Fact: Vaccine-preventable diseases have many serious complications that can be avoided through immunization.
 For example, more than 226,000 people are hospitalized from influenza complications including 20,000 children.
 About 36,000 people die from influenza each year.
 Vaccines stimulate the immune system to produce an immune response similar to natural infection, but they do not cause the disease or put the immunized person at risk of its potential complications.

-Myth 4: I don’t need to vaccinate my child because all the other children around him are already immune.
+Myth 4: I don’t need to vaccinate my child because all the other children around them are already immune.

 Myth 5: A child can actually get the disease from a vaccine.

 Fact: A vaccine causing complete disease would be extremely unlikely.
-Most vaccines are inactivated (killed) vaccines and it isn’t possible to contract the disease from the vaccine.
-A few vaccines contain live organisms, and when vaccinated lead to a mild case of the disease.
-Chickenpox vaccine, for example, can cause a child to develop a rash, but only with a few spots.
+Most vaccines are inactivated (killed) vaccines, which makes it impossible to contract the disease from the vaccine.
+A few vaccines contain live organisms, and when vaccinated with live vaccines, it may lead to a mild case of the disease.
+Chickenpox vaccine, for example, can cause a child to develop a mild rash.
 This isn’t harmful, and can actually show that the vaccine is working.
 One exception was the live oral polio vaccine, which could very rarely mutate and actually cause a case of polio.
-However, oral polio vaccine is no longer administered in the United States.
+However, the oral polio vaccine is no longer administered in the United States.

 Find out more about allergies, asthma and PIDD.